aoswalt/dotfiles/README.md

 Some applications can be installed automatically.

-## Setup

-Run `install.sh` to see a list of the option flags available.
+Run `dotfiles` to see a list of the option flags available.

+---

+Submodules are used for some zsh modules, so be sure to include them when cloning and updating!